-Zohir (2011) states that the issue of regional differences was overshadowed by geographical targeting of the poor and more recent focus on Monga- affected people in the north- west.
-Thus, pockets of high ecological vulnerability (including river erosion) and higher incidence of poverty were identified- largely following exercises based on Household Income Expenditure Survey (HIES) data; and fine- tuned further with 'small area' poverty mapping under the initiative of the World Food Programme (WFP).
+Zohir (2011) states that the issue of regional differences was overshadowed by geographical targeting of the poor and the more recent focus on Monga- affected people in the north- west.
+Thus, pockets of high ecological vulnerability (including river erosion) and higher incidence of poverty were identified- largely following exercises based on Household Income Expenditure Survey (HIES) data, and fine-tuned further with 'small area' poverty mapping under the initiative of the World Food Programme (WFP).
 Much later, commitments for monga eradication were voiced, more concertedly, by the Palli Karma Shahayak Foundation (PKSF).
-On both counts, prevalence of poverty in the northwest of Bangladesh has long been recognized.
-Prevalence of extreme poverty in the northwest Bangladesh has long been recognized.
-Prevalence of extreme poverty in the northwest was also accounted for in the WFP poverty and vulnerability maps which proved a basis for resource allocations.
+On both counts, the prevalence of extreme poverty in the northwest Bangladesh has long been recognized.
+Prevalence of extreme poverty in the northwest was also accounted for in the WFP poverty and vulnerability maps, which proved a basis for resource allocations.

 Sen (2005) attempted to explain the variations of growth.
-The analysis included such factors as human capital (literacy rates), gender inequality and initial level of expenditure and asset inequality.
+His analysis included such factors as human capital (literacy rates), gender inequality and initial level of expenditure and asset inequality.
 Multivariate analysis in Sen (2005) points to the importance of such factors as human capital, agriculture technology, urban dynamism and inequality.
-Much of Sen's analysis was constrained by data limitation- in particular; district- level GDP estimates by BBS have always been suspect.
+Much of Sen's analysis was constrained by data limitation-in particular district- level GDP estimates by BBS have always been suspect.
 Sen recognized that more remains to be understood about the "missing factors"; and these relate to the role of infrastructure, access to finance, and the quality of local/ regional governance.